siyuan-note/user-guide-en_US/2 FAQs.md

 ## Where are the configuration files stored?

-The default configuration files are saved in the user's home folder `~/.siyuan/`, you can specify the path of the configuration file storage folder through ((20200924100717-yzwzn64 "startup parameter")).
+The default configuration folder is located in the user's home directory `~/.siyuan/`.
+If there is a configuration folder in the installation directory, the installation directory will be used first.
+You can also specify the configuration folder path by ((20200924100717-yzwzn64 "startup parameter")).

 If you need to share the configuration on multiple devices, you can synchronize the configuration folder through a third-party network disk service.